Bengal1/Simple-Transformer/README.md

 TODO:
 * Do dataset from the start - IWSLT14
 * more detailes on sizes and staff
+The IWSLT14 dataset is a multilingual parallel corpus created for machine translation tasks, specifically focusing on spoken language translation.
+It is part of the International Workshop on Spoken Language Translation (IWSLT) 2014 challenge.
+The dataset consists of TED Talks transcriptions and their translations, making it especially useful for training models that handle conversational and informal language.<br/>
+The IWSLT14 English-French (En-Fr) dataset is a part of the International Workshop on Spoken Language Translation (IWSLT).
+The IWSLT14 dataset is specifically designed for *Machine Translation* tasks and contains parallel sentences in English and French.

 [dataset source: Hugging Face - IWSLT14](https://huggingface.co/datasets/ahazeemi/iwslt14-en-fr)
 train: 179435